Lisen: The Ballad of Bill Tilley

 The Descent into Darkness

 At Number Six pit the men gathered, grim and familiar shadows against the dawn.
 The hooter wailed, and the cage groaned its descent.
-Bill stood among them, swallowed by the press of shoulders and the smell of smoke and sweat.
+Bill stood among them, swallowed by the press of shoulders and the smell of smoke, sweat, and coal dust.

 The Mine Disaster Strikes